gigaherz/JsonThings/documentation/formats/Blocks.md

 Defines the amount explosion power required to break the block.

 Optional.
-Default: 0.
+Default: 0.0.

-Must be a positive integer or zero.
+Must be a positive number or zero.

 ## "destroy_time"

 Defines the amount time needed to mine the block without a tool.

 Optional.
-Default: 0.
+Default: 0.0.

-Must be a positive integer or zero.
+Must be a positive number or zero.

 ## "friction"